RandyGaul/cute_framework/doc/math/README.md

 * Polygon
 * Ray

 There is too much information to document right here, so please check out the following files for more information.
+Not to worry!
+These files are filled with a lot of very good documentation on the header comments :)

 * [cute_math2d.h](https://github.com/RandyGaul/cute_framework/blob/master/include/cute/cute_math2d.h) for basic math types and linear algebra functions.
 * [cute_math.h](https://github.com/RandyGaul/cute_framework/blob/master/include/cute_math.h) for collision functions.